igorbenic/simple-sponsorships/readme.txt

 * create different sponsorship packages

 If you want to handle payments differently, you can disable them and instruct sponsors with detailed information on how you will accept payments.

+This plugin can help you manage your sponsors, sponsor requests and all other related sponsor data.

+**How this plugin works?**

+1. A potential sponsor comes to your page.
+It goes to the Sponsor Page (it will create a /sponsor page),
+2. Fills the Sponsor Form and you get an email,
+3. A Sponsorship is created which you can then approve or reject,
+4. Once the Sponsorship is approved, the Sponsor is created from the provided information,
+5. If you want to accept payments through your site, you can use PayPal and the Sponsor will use it to pay for Sponsorship,
+6. Once paid, the Sponsorship will become active and the Sponsor can be added to a content

+Simple Sponsorships, to handle Sponsors, is composed of different types of data:

+- **Sponsors** - can have more than 1 sponsorship.
+Edited and managed as regular posts, pages and similar,
+- **Sponsorships** - connected to a sponsor and a package.
+Holds payment data,
+- **Packages** - packages are like products in a shop.
+A sponsor can choose a package to purchase and then the Sponsorship is created.

+**Use Cases**

+***Podcast Site***
+You have a podcast site where you accept Sponsors for your episodes.

+Each month has 2 episodes.
+1 year (season) has 24 episodes in total.
+1 Episode sponsorship is $100.

+You don't accept sponsorships for one episode but you actually have different packages:

+1. Half Season: You create a package with a quantity of 12 and the amount of $1200.
+2. Full Season: You create a package with a quantity of 24 and the amount of $2400.
+3. Early-Bird Full Season: You create a package with a quantity of 24 and with a lower amount of $1800.

+Once a sponsor pays for the Half Season, that sponsor will get an additional available quantity of 12.
+You can now assign this sponsor to 12 new episodes.

+***Event/WordCamp Site***
+You have a WordCamp site where you accept Sponsors for the WordCamp, a single event.

+There are different ways people can sponsor your event and what they get for it.

+So here are some of the sponsorship packages you can create

+1. Platinum: enter and explain this package.
+This sponsorship is a huge one and it will give the most exposure.
+The quantity is 1 and the amount is $5000.
+2. Gold: Gold sponsor has less exposure than platinum but still, they even get a place in the WordCamp venue where they can show what they do.
+Quantity is 1 and the amount is $2000.
+3. Freelancer: This sponsorship package is suited for people who want to get a little more exposure in the Thank you note of the WordCamp.
+The Quantity is 1 and the amount is $150.

+Each sponsor will get an additional available quantity of 1, but you can still show them anywhere with the shortcodes.
+Since this sponsorships are global on the whole event, you don't have to assign them to a content.

+**Planned Features**

+Some of the planned features to be implemented soon:

+- Package availability - option to disable a package from being purchased anymore.
+Still active, but can't be purchased anymore.
+- Ability to add more packages to a single sponsorship (Sponsor can choose more than 1 package option)
+- Add more gateways
+- Setup Wizard - for a better 1st time setup

 == Installation ==